Citation, DOI, disclosures and article data

-DNA (deoxyribonucleic acid) is a nucleic acid; it contains the genetic information necessary for RNA (ribonucleic acid) transcription (transcriptome) and protein synthesis (proteome) 1.
+DNA (deoxyribonucleic acid) is a nucleic acid that encodes the genetic information (genome) necessary for RNA (ribonucleic acid) transcription (transcriptome) and protein synthesis (proteome) 1.
 It is contained in the nucleus of eukaryotic cells in the form of chromatin or chromosomes 7,8.

-To characterize the DNA (or a segment thereof) is the sequence of heterocyclic bases along the polynucleotide chain 2.
+The primary structure is the sequence of heterocyclic bases along the polynucleotide chain that characterize the DNA 2.

 - 1. Central Dogma of Molecular Biology.
 (1970) Nature.
 227 (5258): 561. doi:10.1038/227561a0

 - 2. Harold Hart, Christopher M. Hadad, Leslie Craine, David J. Hart.
 Organic Chemistry: A Short Course.
 (2011) ISBN: 9781111425562

 - 3. J. D. WATSON, F. H. C. CRICK.
 Molecular Structure of Nucleic Acids: A Structure for Deoxyribose Nucleic Acid.
 (1974) Nature.
 248 (5451): 765. doi:10.1038/248765a0

 - 4. Harding, Stephen E., Channell, Guy, Phillips-Jones, Mary K..
 The discovery of hydrogen bonds in DNA and a re-evaluation of the 1948 Creeth two-chain model for its structure.
 (2018) Biochemical Society Transactions.
 46 (5): 1171. doi:10.1042/BST20180158

 - 5. Moore L, Moore LT, Moore FG, Moore.
 DNA methylation and its basic function.
 (2013) Neuropsychopharmacology : official publication of the American College of Neuropsychopharmacology. doi:10.1038/npp.2012.112 - Pubmed